 Red Meat and Processed Meat

 First, let’s distinguish between red meat and processed red meat.
 Processed red meat includes bacon, sausages, hot dogs, bologna, ham, and so-called “mystery” meat, like Spam.
 These meats contain preservatives called nitrates.
 Research shows that when we consume nitrates from processed meat, our body converts them to nitrosamines, a carcinogen.
 Processed meat also contains lots of salt.
-According to studies, salt acts as a promoter that makes it easier for intestinal tract to take up nitrosamines and increase the risk of cancer of the digestive tract.
+According to studies, salt acts as a promoter that makes it easier for the intestinal tract to take up nitrosamines and increase the risk of cancer of the digestive tract.
 So, the combo of the two creates a perfect storm that can potentially damage your health.

 Indeed, studies DO show a link between eating processed meat and a higher risk of cancer, particularly cancer of the colon and rectum.
 Some studies show a slight increase in risk while others show that eating lots of processed meat doubles the odds of getting cancer.
 Other cancers linked with higher processed meat consumption include cancer of the breast and pancreas.

 However, unprocessed red meat isn’t off the hook.
 A large study looking at the eating habits of over 37,000 healthy men and women found that eating large amounts of red meat was linked with a greater risk of cancer as well.
 Based on the studies that are out there, the risk is around 20% higher between those that eat the most red meat and those that eat the least, not an enormous increase but still enough to be of concern.

 The good news is this large study showed that substituting one serving of plant-based protein, poultry, or fish for a serving of red meat lowered mortality by 7 to 19%.
 So, the message here is maybe we should be eliminating processed meat, cutting back on red meat, and substituting more plant-based protein or fish.

 Is the Association Real?